monkukui/portfolio/en/index.md

 - About HCPC and Hitachi Hokudai Labo

 ## [Conpetitive Programming](conpetitive_programming/)
-- Achivement in Compettive Programming and Algorithm Library
+- Achivement in Compettive Programming and Algorithm C++ Library

 ## [Research](research/)
-- about research in Hokkaido University
+- About research in Hokkaido University

 ## [Web Development](web_development/)
-- Experience for web development in team and for Internship
+- Experience for web development in team and for internship